Individual authorizations for articles and managed documents

 How do I create managed audiences?

-First, check the "Enable audience with single permission" box.
-Then you are ready to go!
+First check the "Enable audience with single permission" box.
+Then you're ready to go!

 If IT already maintains AD (active directory) groups for specific teams or departments, they can use them to create their managed audience!
 Office 365 and Microsoft Teams groups can also be used.
 In addition, you can also manually create individual users as a managed audience.
 As you can see, there are no limits when it comes to flexible information distribution!